Ultrasound scan

 So, to answer your question: the best time to have a 4D baby scan is around 27 weeks.
 However, this does not mean that a satisfactory image cannot be captured later on; every pregnancy is different, of course, but we are almost always able to achieve great results up to 32 weeks.

-Upon request, we can also determine the gender of your baby during your 4D scan, making the experience all the more memorable.
-Add a gender reveal confetti shooter to your scan package for a truly spectacular gender reveal with friends and family!
+Upon request, we can also determine the gender of your baby during your 4D scan to make the experience all the more memorable.

 Why can't I have a 4D scan after 32 weeks?

-The reason is quite simple: there's only a limited amount of space in your womb, and our sonographers are able to achieve better results when there's still some room left.
+The reason is quite simple: there's only a limited amount of space in your womb, and our sonographers are able to achieve better results when there's still some room left in there.

-The main aim of a 4D scan is to capture an image of your baby's face, and we can only do that if he or she is facing the camera (probe) when the scan takes place.
-If, when you arrive at our clinic, your baby is facing your back, he/she will need room to turn around - otherwise, we're stuck looking at the back of baby's head!
+The main aim of a 4D scan is to capture an image of your baby's face, and we can only do that if he or she is facing the camera (or rather the ultrasound probe) when the scan takes place.
+If, when you arrive at our clinic, your baby is facing your back, he/she will need room to turn around—otherwise, we're stuck looking at the back of baby's head!

 As your child grows, they leave less and less room for moving around, which means that the chances of turning become quite slim after the 32-week point.
 Furthermore, fluid levels reduce as the pregnancy develops, which will further impede the projection of imagery and also your baby's movement within the womb.